Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 Is misting enough to increase humidity?

-It helps, but its effect is short.
-For lasting benefit, combine grouping, clay balls, and humidifier.
+It helps, but its effect is short-lived.
+For lasting results, combine grouping, clay balls, and a humidifier.

 My plant hasn’t grown for months, is that normal?